spiral/docs/framework/container.md

 responses       | Spiral\Http\Responses\Responder  *(only in http scope)*

 ### Short/Virtual Bindings (sugar)
-Using following statement to get access to one of such bindings is possible in any of your service, controller or command which does have property 'container' (this classes already delcared constructor injector)
+Following statement is possible in any of your service, controller or command which does have property 'container' (this classes already delcared constructor injector)

 ```php
 public function indexAction()